Be Part of a Science-Education Excellence Initiative

 –

-We look forward to receiving your application and seeing you at what is sure to be an exciting event!
+We look forward to receiving your applications and welcoming you to an exciting event that celebrates young scientific talent!

 Note: If you are applying for a student(s) and are not the parent/guardian, prior consent of the prospective participant(s) and their parent(s)/guardian(s) should be secured for your records.